 Today we go through a series of ascents on meadows which keep on getting better as we move up.
 Walking on thick sheets of fresh snow with the crisp mountain air and brilliant views!
 We will reach Kuari pass in about 3 hours or so.
 One can opt for skiing down from the pass till the campsite at Khulara, as the slopes are perfect for that.
 Today you will get to view many big and renowned Himalayan peaks like Chaukhamba, Kedarnath, Neelkanth, Haathi-Ghodi, Kamet, Mana, Dronagiri, etc. Overnight in tents.

 This day we will continue with an exciting session on Skiing.
 We sharpen our skills with enjoyment at its best in perfect serene.
 Post lunch we start climbing down towards the road linking Joshimath to Niti-Malari valley.
 We will walk all the way down to Dhak a small market place on this road.
 Walk today is again a completely enjoyable experience with us walking through interesting forest sections and couple of scenically located villages.
 We will make short stops at Tugasi & Karchi village and spend time interacting with people and getting to know more about their way of life.
-From Dhak we will board the waiting vehicles and drive to Auli where a hot shower followed by a sumptuous meal awaits us.
-Overnight at the lodge.
+From Dhak we will board the waiting vehicles and drive to Auli .
+Overnight in tents.

 After breakfast drive down to Haridwar.
 Trip ends here